pietroglyph/socksoggler/README.md

-# ssh-proxy-toggler
+# socksoggler
-Firefox extension that toggles a SOCKS over SSH tunnel and switches Firefox settings accordingly
+SOCKS (or other Firefox proxy setting) toggler extension that also keeps a command running when the proxy is enabled.

+Only currently compatible with Firefox >= 60.
+You must install both the extension, and the native client yourself.